fastjengine/fastjengine.github.io/news/2021-08-04-fastj-1-5-0-release.md

 ## New Example Programs
 With the popularity and feature list of FastJ growing, 13 new example programs have been added!
 They cover a range of topics like getting started, engine configuration, keyboard and mouse inpuut, text, polygons, models, scenes, and more.

-With the addition of these examples, they are now being displayed in two places: the [][]

-### Examples in the Website Wiki
-Alongside the addition of these examples in the FastJ Wiki,

 ### Examples Source Code
 - [Hello, FastJ](https://example.fastj.dev/hellofastj/Main.java) -- Creating a Window in FastJ
 - [FastJEngine Logging](https://example.fastj.dev/logging/Main.java) -- Logging information and errors in FastJ